SSP6904/expressjs-starter-template/README.md

 > })
 > ```

+> Q: Is there other types of responses like JSON included that I can use?
+>
+> A: Yes there is.
+If you wanted to have your route responded as a JSON, here's a route example that might help you out.
+Check the documentation site for more response types if you want to learn more about them.
+> ```javascript
+> app.get('/json', function(req, res) {
+>   res.json({"status": 200, "message": "Hello world!
+This is a JSON response!"})
+> })
+> ```

 ## Questions or issues
 If have any questions or want to file an issue on something about this template, please do so using the GitHub issue system.
 Note that I might not respond in time, so you should wait till I'm available to help you out.